jonathanLynn/MSIpAddressObserver/README.md

 -Set Up Stack Script is currently in progress.

 ## :bug: Known Bugs:
--Issue # 1, working through asynchronous code feature that runs the DB record writing before the variable is set.
+-Issue # 1, working through asynchronous code feature that runs the DB record writing function before the variable is set.